Meet up in Lijiang, explore Lijiang Old Town, overnight in Lijiang Old Town.

 Not far from Lijiang are two other old towns with a similar history, but comparatively less development for tourism.

 Baisha is just starting to see a bit of development, but remains an example of the more pastoral side of life in Yunnan.

 Shuhe is a little bit further along the road of development than Baisha, and is quite a bit quieter than Lijiang, but just as interesting to look about.

 We’ll drive up to Baisha for a look about, and then we’ll take a stroll on to Shuhe, passing through the lanes and fields between the two villages.

-Renamed (from Zhongdian) to entice tourists, the town has a Tibetan feel to it, as well as a large temple.
+Renamed (from Zhongdian) to entice tourists, Shangri-La has a Tibetan feel to it, as well as a large monastery and several temples.
 Lijiang has more of the Naxi ethnic group, and Shangri-La has more Tibetans.

 Tiger Leaping Gorge

 On the way back from Shangri-La to Lijiang, we drive past Tiger Leaping Gorge, and why not visit while we’re in the area?
 We’ll just have time to stroll about the lower, slightly touristy section of the gorge, but will be able to spot the location of the fabled tiger’s leap, and see the powerful flow of the river down the gorge.